 It’s been four years since the big screen was graced by Batman (no, the Snyder Cut doesn’t count).
 That’s an eternity for fans of the world’s most famous vigilante, who have been spoiled with 11 very different films since Tim Burton’s 1989 blockbuster ushered in modern superhero cinema.
 Now, there’s a light at the end of the tunnel: Warner Bros is set to release the latest Caped Crusader adventure in early 2022.

 ‘Light’ is a bit misleading.
 Anyone still bemoaning the dark-and-gritty reinvention of superhero cinema following Christopher Nolan’s game-changing Dark Knight trilogy take heed: The upcoming reboot, titled The Batman, looks to make Nolan’s Gotham City look like Sesame Street.
-Newly minted Bruce Wayne Robert Pattinson will navigate a noir-tinged, rain-soaked city where gangs of deranged clowns skulk in the shadows, gangsters run amok and serial killers taunt the police with trails of carnage.
+Newly minted Bruce Wayne Robert Pattinson will navigate a noir-tinged, rain-soaked city where gangs of deranged clowns stalk the shadows, gangsters run amok and serial killers taunt the police with trails of carnage.
 This is a place where light seems too scared to shine.

 Adam West this isn’t.
 Here's everything we know about the hugely anticipated The Batman.